LiamGravy/WorksheetTwo/readme.md

 <img src = "readmeImages/WrappingOutFunction.png" width = 40% />

 ### Building framebuffer driver
 The framebuffer driver needs to abstract all the complexities of writing characters to the framebuffer, advancing the cursor and moving to newlines.
+Providing the user with a simple commands to print characters and move to newlines.

+#### Printing Strings
+Within the API i have built a ```fb_write_string``` function that can take a string input and output said string to the framebuffer.
-Providing the user with a simple command to print characters.
-For example print("A") to print the letter A to the next cell in the framebuffer.
+For example `fb_write_string("Testing")` to print the string "Testing" to the next cells in the framebuffer.
 To do this we will need to pass a character pointer to our function, this will point to the first character in our string.
 The function will then loop around until it hits the null terminator (`'\0'`) as this is the end of the string.
 Within the loop we must check that the current cursor position is not at the start of a newline (`position % 80 == 0`) as this is reserved for a `|` character denoting each writable line of the framebuffer.
 This isnt strictally necessary but i think it looks better.
 Finally the program will write the character to the framebuffer using our ```framebuffer_write_cell``` function written earlier and advance the cursor by one.

 ---